Coevolutionary Dynamics of Actions and Opinions in Social Networks: Introduction

 The rest of the paper is organized as follows.
-Preliminaries including graph theory and game theory are introduced in Section~\ref{sec:pre}.
+We conclude this section with preliminaries including graph theory and game theory.
+Section~\ref{sec:classic} presents classic models of decision-making and opinion dynamics in a game-theoretic framework.
 Then, the coevolutionary model is presented in Section~\ref{sec:model}, for which convergence results are provided in Section~\ref{sec:analysis}.
 Section~\ref{sec:phenomena} is devoted to the analysis of polarization and pluralistic ignorance phenomena.
 Finally, Section~\ref{sec:conclusions} concludes the paper.